AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/bldg-google-ecomm-dim.md

 In this example, we build the **Order's GA Source** dimension.

 1. From the list of tables in the Data Warehouse, click the table (in our case, **orders**) that contains your order information.
-1. Click the Create a Column button.
+1. Click **Create a Column**.
 1. Name the column.
 1. Select **Joined Column** from the [definition dropdown](../data-warehouse-mgr/calc-column-types.md).
 In this example, we are working with a [one-to-one relationship](../data-warehouse-mgr/table-relationships.md), matching the **eCommerce.transactionID** column to exactly one row of the **orders** table.
 1. Next, we need to define the path, or how the table and column being used are connected.
-Click the Select a table and column dropdown.
+Click the **Select a table and column** dropdown.
 1. The path we need is not available, so we need to create a new one.
 Click Create new Path.
 1. In the window that displays, set the **Many** side to **orders.order\_id**, or the column in the **orders** table that contains the order ID.
 1. On the **One** side, find the **Google ECommerce** table, then set the column to **transactionID**.

     ![](../../assets/Screen_Shot_2015-11-12_at_5.05.57_PM.png)

-1. Click Save to create the path.
+1. Click **Save** to create the path.
-1. After the path is added, click the Select table and column dropdown again.
+1. After the path is added, click the **Select table and column** dropdown again.
 1. Locate the **ECommerce** table, and then click the **Source** column.
 This ties the orders to the source information.
-1. Once you are back in the table schema, click Save again to create the dimension.
+1. Once you are back in the table schema, click **Save** again to create the dimension.

 Here is a look at the whole process: